richyen/docker-compose-django-react/README.md

 If you want to be on a shell for one of the Docker services, you can do something like:
 `docker-compose run --rm frontend bash`

+## Contributing
+* We will work with a fork-PR model.
+Please fork this repo and make your local edits, then submit a PR to get the changes merged
+* Please try to write tests for your work.
+Be sure to run `make test` to confirm that your contributions are functional